4 Ways to Better Support Your Bones

 #1 Regular Exercise

 Not only does exercise strengthen our bones, it also supports better balance and muscular strength, which helps avoid falls or other accidents that can hurt the bones.
-Doing both weight-bearing cardio (like walking or running, climbing stairs, or jump roping) and strength exercises is best.
+Doing both weight-bearing cardio (like walking or running, climbing stairs, or jumping rope) and strength exercises are best.